SANdood/ActiON-Dashboard/README.md

 ======
 ActiON Dashboard is a web client for SmartThings.
 It is designed to run in any modern browser, regardless of operating system or screen size.

-ActiON Dashboard SmartApp easily installs in 2 minues.
+ActiON Dashboard SmartApp easily installs in 2 minutes.
 Create as many instances as you need and pick relevant devices for each dashboard.

 ActiON Dashboard has no dependency on the SmartThings Mobile app or third party services.